 You’ll be able to create a main mix and a sub-mix (mostly used for drums).
 You can send all drum components to one channel fader only.

-Tips for using effects fx processor unit
+Tips for using a mixer effects fx processor unit

 If your mixer doesn’t have an inbuilt effects processor or you just want to use some external sound effect such as reverb and delay, these are effects that just adds extra depth in your signal.
 Let’s say you have a reverb effect and want to use it with your mixer there are a couple of ways to do that using aux send and aux return inputs: